tmbrggmn/deck.js-markdown/README.md

 ## Dependencies

-This extension depends on the JavaScript PageDown Converter for Markdown conversion (PageDown Converter (http://code.google.com/p/pagedown/).
+This extension depends on the JavaScript [PageDown Converter] (http://code.google.com/p/pagedown) for Markdown conversion.

 ## Installation